crhraphael/arduino-components/README.md

 `implementations` combines a specific library/logic to work with a component or feature of the board.

-`translators` translates a real component and it's behaviour to code.
+`devices` translates a real eletronic component and it's behaviour to code.

 `helpers` contains code that does not belong to a specific scenario yet, most of it should be moved to specific folders within time.

-`controllers` are places to put together components interaction logics.
+`controllers` are places to put together components that are part of the same micro system (logic-wise).

 Since this project does not target a specific project/purpose, many examples can be built, so the `main.cpp` will be constantly modified to adequate the most recent examples, or the ones I use the most.